Programmer-Sourav/BasicPracticeFoodApplication/README.md

 //Only for demonastration

 Key Features:
-//Simple RecylcerView with custom object
+....Simple RecylcerView with custom object

-//OOPs concepts with Java (with usage of extends, implements)
+....OOPs concepts with Java (with usage of extends, implements)

-//Sorting and filtering
+....Sorting and filtering
-//add to cart and remove from cart
+....add to cart and remove from cart
-//Usage of android Checkbox and RadioButton
+....Usage of android Checkbox and RadioButton